 La Comédie Française

-Editor’s note: When in Paris, try one of the Girls’ Guide to Paris unique walking tours.
+Editor’s note: When in Paris, try one of the Girls’ Guide to Paris unique walking trips.